tshusteff/captrivia/README.md

 # captrivia-starter

-This repository serves as a starting point for captrivia solutions.
+This repository serves as a starting point for solutions for Pulley's Captrivia takehome test.
 You can use this or you can create your own.

 ## Frontend